clearlinux/clear-linux-documentation/source/guides/index.rst

          and build your own DARS container image.

    .. container:: column smallcard

+      :ref:`dlrs`
+         Discover how to use the Deep Learning Reference stack to run real-world usecases and benchmark workloads for TensorFlow*, PyTorch*, and Kubeflow*.

+   .. container:: column smallcard

       :ref:`dbrs`
          Learn about the hardware and installation requirements of :abbr:`DBRS (Database Reference Stack)`, and how to use |CL|
          to host it.

+      .. container:: endlink

+         :ref:`View all >> <stacks-guides>`

+.. container:: multicolumns three

+   .. rst-class:: colh2

+   Maintenance

    .. container:: column smallcard